Master's Degree in Management of Marine Technologies

 RESG5 – Ability to integrate complex maritime systems and translate them into viable solutions

-RESG6 – Knowledge for the analysis and interpretation of measurements, calculations, valuations, appraisals, surveys, studies, reports and work plans in the field of their specialty
+RESG6 – Knowledge for the analysis and interpretation of measurements, calculations, valuations, appraisals, expert reports, studies, reports and work plans in the field of their specialty

-RESG7 – Ability to draft specifications that comply with the provisions of regulations and standards in the maritime and industrial field
+RESG7 – Ability to draft specifications that comply with maritime and industrial regulations and standards

-RESG8 – Ability to manage and direct marine enterprises
+RESG8 – Ability to manage and lead marine companies

-RESG9 – Ability to manage the exploitation and operation of ships and maritime artifacts, their safety, prevention of pollution and occupational risks, rescue and salvage, logistical support and maintenance
+RESG9 – Capacity to manage the exploitation and operation of vessels and maritime vessels, their safety, prevention of pollution and occupational hazards, salvage and rescue, logistical support and maintenance

-RESG10 – Ability to redesign and modify marine energy and safety equipment and facilities, within the scope of their specialty, that is, operation, maintenance and exploitation.
+RESG10 – Ability to redesign and modify marine energy and safety equipment and facilities, within the scope of their specialty, i.e., operation, maintenance and exploitation

 RESG11 – Ability to carry out research, development and innovation tasks in products, processes and methods in the field of Marine Technologies

-RESG12 – Ability to analyse, assess and correct the social and environmental impact of technical solutions in the field of the specialty
+RESG12 – Ability to analyze, assess and correct the social and environmental impact of technical solutions in the field of specialty

 RESG13 – Ability to organize and lead multidisciplinary work groups in a multilingual environment, and to generate reports for the transmission of knowledge and results